dalejbarr/aa-powersim/docs/index.md

 - *Part 1* (9:00-12:00): **Building blocks of simulation**

   Provides an overview of critical programming skills for Monte Carlo simulation.
+We will build these skills by writing a script for a power simulation for a one-sample t-test.

 - *Part 2* (14:00-17:00): **Simulating power in linear mixed-effects models**

-  Conceptual introduction to the data generating process (DGP) behind many models in psycholinguistics, and instructions on how to adapt the script generated in Part 1 to a multilevel context.
+  Conceptual introduction to the data generating process (DGP) behind many models in psycholinguistics, and instructions on how to adapt the script generated in Part 1 to a mixed-model context.

 ## Notes on these materials {-}